The College provides computerized online testing, which permits you to conveniently test when you feel prepared.

 - You miss the deadline to cancel or change the date and time of a scheduled exam.
 You must make and confirm all cancellations/changes through direct contact with the testing center, not the College for Financial Planning.
 Leaving a message on a recorder or a voice mail is not sufficient to confirm cancellation/change.

-If you are planning on using the course for State Insurance CE credit, view your state's proctor requirements on our State Insurance CE Information page before arranging to test at a testing center.
+The College does not require you to utilize a Proctor for testing.
+However, if you meet the requirements to obtain State Insurance CE, and plan on using the course for State Insurance CE credit, view your state's proctor requirements on our State Insurance CE Information page before arranging to test at a testing center.

 You are responsible for selecting an individual to serve as your disinterested third-party proctor.
 A disinterested third party (DTP) must be someone with whom you have no business or family relationship.
 Business relationship is further defined as working within the same company regardless of physical location, title, or position.
 The proctor may not be a current student with the College for Financial Planning.
 Any financial arrangement made between you and the proctor as compensation for proctoring services or use of a computer and/or the internet is your responsibility.